bhumika-1127/Menses-Says/README.md

 # Menses-Says

-Welcome to Menses Say, a menstrual hygiene blog website where users can read and compose content related to menstrual health and hygiene.
+Welcome to Menses Says, a menstrual hygiene blog website where users can read and compose content related to menstrual health and hygiene.

 ## Features

 - **Read Content**: Users can browse through articles, tips, and information related to menstrual health and hygiene.
 - **Compose Content**: Users can create and contribute their own articles, tips, and stories to the platform.
+- **Contact Us**: Users can contact us for queries and feedback.

 ## Installation